Jakobzs/lua-latest-sys/.github/readme.md

 lua-latest-sys = "0.0.1"
 ```

 Now you can utilize `lua-latest-sys` in your crate.
-Please refer to the examples, as they show how to use this crate.
+For usage of this crate, please refer to the examples.

 ## Creating the bindings